NehaDadhich/nehasFoodWorld/recipes/spinach-juice.md

 type: "recipe"
 ---

-Spinach Juice is a very refereshing, tasty and healthy drink.
+Spinach Juice is a very refreshing, tasty and healthy drink.
 This juice is very filling, I like to take it as dinner on hot days.
 I have used water for this recipe, you could also use chilled coconut water.

 **Serves:** 4\
 **Total Time:** 5 minutes